 I’m an ESP me!

 An ESP is a physiotherapist who works outside their usual scope of practice, and usually means they work along side consultants and doctors in orthopaedic, rheumatology, neurology and cardiorespiratory clinics triaging patients as a first point of contact.

 Now as exciting as these posts are for the future of physiotherapy, the title is, in my opinion, not the best.
-First because patients have no idea what the title means, I know this first hand as I am more often than not having to explain it to patients when I introduce myself.
+First because again patients have no idea what the title means, I know this first hand as I am more often than not having to explain it to patients when I introduce myself.

+The next issue and far more important one is that, in my opinion, many ESP’s lose sight of the fact that they are physiotherapists.
+I have also seen first hand many ESP’s acting and masquerading as doctors, forgetting their foundation as physios.
+This is not only sad but also pathetic.
 An ESP is a post that is supposed to offer a different dynamic to any medical or surgical team.
 An ESP is supposed to bring a different skill set, thoughts and opinions into the clinical decision making process, not to just act like a medical doctor or surgeon.

-I have a vision!
+I have a dream!

 What they will be called, who knows, as long as its clear and simple I don’t care.
-But I am hoping that just as Shakespeare’s ‘Romeo and Juliet‘, the death of some loved ones, will lead to the end of the feuds and fractions within our professions.
+I am hoping that just as in Shakespeare’s ‘Romeo and Juliet‘, the death of some loved ones, will lead to the end of the feuds and fractions within our professions.

 Finally, it is also good to remember that the most important title you have, and one that ALL your patients NEED to be aware of, is simply the one your parents gave you… your name, ALWAYS USE IT FIRST!